slyval/guidelines/Guidelines/REST API Guidelines.md

  3. 204 - No Content - this should be used with the DELETE method to indicate that the deletion has been successful and no content exists anymore

 ##### 3xx - Redirection
-1. 304 - Not  Modified - this should be used
+1. 304 - Not  Modified - this should be used with a GET method to indicate that the resource has been cached by the client and that the resource has not changed since the last time it was requested

 ##### 4xx - Client Error